jmangt/test-driven-puppet/bundler.md

 Now that you have a valid `Gemfile` it is time to install your gems.

 Run the `bundle install` command in the same directory that contains your `Gemfile`.
+Bundle will query the source you specified for the version of the gem you declared and will also find it's dependencies.

 ```bash
 vagrant:$ cd ~/my-project